-- adverse road conditions such as potholes, puddles or construction - when passing parked vehicles and additional space is required to stay clear of the door zone moving or stopped traffic in the right hand lane (Cyclists are allowed to pass on the left as long as it's safe to do so, however after completing the pass, the cyclist would then return to the right edge of the lane.)
+- adverse road conditions such as potholes, puddles or construction - when passing parked vehicles and additional space is required to stay clear of the door zone when cycling on one-way streets with more than three lanes of traffic.

-- when making a left turn (The cyclist should be positioned closer to the centre

-of the turning lane and following the path of a vehicle as they make the turn.)

-- when the right lane

-is intended for right turns

-only and the

-cyclist intends to

-go straight (Cyclists

-in these situations

-will carry on in a

-straight line through
+- when making a left turn (The cyclist should be positioned closer to the centre of the turning lane and following the path of a vehicle as they make the turn.) - when the right lane is intended for right turns only and the cyclist intends to go straight (Cyclists in these situations will carry on in a straight line through the intersection.)

-the intersection.)